Panic of 1837

-The Panic of 1837 was a financial crisis in the United States that touched off a major depression, which lasted until the mid-1840s.
-Profits, prices, and wages went down, westward expansion was stalled, unemployment went up, and pessimism abounded.
+The Panic of 1837 was a financial crisis in the United States that began a major depression which lasted until the mid-1840s.
+Profits, prices, and wages dropped, westward expansion was stalled, unemployment rose, and pessimism abounded.

 The panic had both domestic and foreign origins.
 Speculative lending practices in the West, a sharp decline in cotton prices, a collapsing land bubble, international specie flows, and restrictive lending policies in Britain were all factors.
 The lack of a central bank to regulate fiscal matters, which President Andrew Jackson had ensured by not extending the charter of the Second Bank of the United States, was also key.

-This ailing economy of early 1837 led investors to panic – a bank run ensued – giving the crisis its name.
-The run came to a head on May 10, 1837, when banks in New York City ran out of gold and silver.
-They suspended specie payments and would no longer redeem commercial paper in specie at full face value.
-A significant economic collapse followed.
-Despite a brief recovery in 1838, the recession persisted for approximately seven years.
-Nearly half of all banks failed, businesses closed, prices declined, and there was mass unemployment.
-From 1837 to 1844 deflation in wages and prices was widespread.
-The lack of deposit insurance deepened the Panic.
-By 1850 the economy was booming again, a result of increased specie flows from the California Gold Rush.
+The ailing economy of early 1837 led investors to panic, and a bank run ensued, giving the crisis its name.
+The bank run came to a head on May 10, 1837, when banks in New York City ran out of gold and silver.
+They immediately suspended specie payments, and would no longer redeem commercial paper in specie at full face value.
+A significant economic collapse followed: despite a brief recovery in 1838, the recession persisted for nearly seven years.
+Over 40% of all banks failed, businesses closed, prices declined, and there was mass unemployment.
+From 1837 to 1844, deflation in wages and prices was widespread.

+As the nation underwent hardships, positive forces were at work that, in time, would invigorate the economy.
+Railroads had begun their relentless expansion, and furnace masters had discovered how to smelt greater quantities of pig iron.
+The machine tool and the metalworking industries were taking shape.
+Coal had begun its ascent, replacing wood as the nation’s major source of heat.
+Innovations with agricultural machinery would bring greater productivity from the land.
+The nation’s population would also increase by more than one-third during the 1840s, despite the economic turmoil (mostly due to immigration, especially Irish emigration during the Irish Famine).

+After downturns in 1845–1846 and 1847–1848, gold was discovered in California in 1848, setting off a prosperity of its own.
+Meanwhile, individuals and institutions were hurting.